 I went through a variety of questions about his treatment plan, essentially trying to figure out if there was indeed a plan.
 The doctors were treating each symptom as it surfaced or preventing symptoms from occurring.
 There was no plan to get him back to health.

-Next, I tackled the questions I had about each medication and it’s current side effects, pointing out his side effects matched his symptoms.
+Next, I tackled the questions I had about each medication and its current side effects, pointing out that his side effects matched his symptoms.